What is a disability?

 What is a note taker?

 A note taker is usually another student in class who agrees to provide copies of lecture notes taken during class.
 The note taker may make copies of notes at the OAS or use carbonless note taker paper available at no charge from Student Disability Services.
-The note taker may also choose to type notes during class on a laptop computer and then email the notes to the student and/or upload them into the OAS clockwork system where all students with the note taking accommodation in that specific course will be able to access the notes.
+The note taker may also choose to type notes during class on a laptop computer and then email the notes to the student and/or upload them into the OAS online AIM student portal system where all students with the note taking accommodation in that specific course will be able to access the notes.
 For more information on the note taking process, refer to the Instructions: Note taking section.

 How can I assist a student with getting notes?